 Angel Stadium Guide – Where to Park, Eat, and Get Cheap Tickets

 You will undoubtedly receive many opinions when it comes to parking and/or traveling to an Angel's game.
 One thing is certain; the Angels have an enormous parking lot surrounding the stadium.
-The official parking will run you about $10, and for most people that is a fair price to pay when you can exit pretty quickly.
+The official parking will run you about a tenner, and for most people that is a fair price to pay when you can exit pretty quickly.

 If you are going to go that route it is important to consider your exit strategy.
 One such strategy is to enter the lot via State College BLVD. and park in the front if possible.
 Typically you can be out of the lot in less than 10 minutes after a game.
 You really should not be afraid to drive to an Angels game as the ample parking makes it very driver friendly.

-Here is a link to tickets and pricing.
 Free parking near Angel Stadium can also be had around the stadium if you don't mind walking a little further.
 For me that is not a big deal, but if you have little kids or you don't like to walk more than 10 minutes to the stadium, I would do one of the first to options.

 The area across Orangewood Ave. has several side streets where free parking can be had.
 This is a more feasible option for a night game, but keep an eye out for any street signs or meters to make sure you are not parking illegally.

 Check Out the Residential Area Just Past Orangewood Ave for Free Parking

 A final parking option worth mentioning, and it is a pretty good one, is Parking Panda.
 This is a site where you can pay for parking ahead of time at various places, and have a reserved spot.
 It is nice because you know precisely where you are headed and you don't have the stress of searching around.

 Click the date you're planning to go below and see all the reserved parking options: